Food Scraps Management

 Food Rescue and Food Banks

 Feeding hungry people with donations of extra food is an integral part of resource conservation.
-Organizations served by food rescue and food bank programs include community centers, soup kitchens, food pantries, shelters, senior programs, and childcare centers.
+Organizations served by food rescue and food bank programs include community centers, soup kitchens, food pantries, homeless shelters, senior programs, and childcare centers.

 - Food rescue means recovering healthy foods and making fast deliveries to those in need.
 This is the highest and best use for perishable food.
-The Fresno Metro Ministry Food Recovery project is one of these food rescue examples, taking excess perishable food to serve hungry people.
+The Fresno Metro Ministry Food Recovery project, which takes excess perishable food to hungry people, is an example.

-- Food banks are organizations that collect food from a variety of sources, save it in a warehouse, then distribute it to hungry people through local human service agencies.
+- Food banks are organizations that collect food from a variety of sources, and distribute it to hungry people through local service agencies.
 The California Association of Food Banks which has a membership of 43 food banks, is one of the leading organizations in California.
 Major programs include Farm to Family which works with growers and packers to provide fresh produce to banks.

 How do I contact a food rescue or food bank organization in my area?

-- The US EPA’s Food Recovery Hierarchy has food donations to feed hungry people as a top priority to help reduce wasted food.
+- The US EPA’s Food Recovery Hierarchy ranks food donations to feed hungry people as a top priority to help reduce wasted food.
 The top levels of the hierarchy are the best ways to prevent waste and bring most benefits for the environment.

 - Donating surplus food inventory to food rescue or food banks reduces warehouse storage and disposal costs.